FACTS ABOUT GLASS

 Archaeologists have found evidence of man-made glass dating back to 4,000BC in the form of coatings on stone beads.

-Making new glass from recycled glass uses much less energy than using raw materials.
+Glass recycling saves energy.
+Making new glass from recycled glass uses less energy than using raw materials.

 The energy saving from recycling just one bottle will power one of the following: